marioy47/blog-site/posts/windows-10-docker-wsl-development/index.md

 ## Oh My Zsh and ASDF

-So here are the main differences.
-While on Mac `brew` can take care of installing node, php, elixir, etc. We just don't have that in Windows/Linux.
+I'm spoiled, I admit it...
+On Mac `brew` takes care of installing node, php, elixir, etc. So I wanted something similar for Linux inside windows.
+That's when I found ASDF.

-But not all hope is lost, we can use [asdf](https://asdf-vm.com/) to install runtime versions of those tools.
+We can use [asdf](https://asdf-vm.com/) to install runtime versions of many tools with just a couple of commands.
 This means, that we can install local copies of those tools and even manage multiple versions of the same tool on our virtual machine.

 But (again but) instead of installing the `asdf` tool directly, we are going to use it as a [Oh My ASH](https://ohmyz.sh/) plugin!